Nanobeam Laser Cavities with High Quality-factor and Near-Unity Outcoupling Efficiency: Cavity design

 \subsection{Tuning of the outcoupling efficiency}

 In order to facilitate unidirectional coupling of the resonant mode into one of the waveguides, we investigate the effect of an increasing level of asymmetry in the mirrors.
 This is achieved by reducing the length of the mirror section (number of holes) on one side of the cavity.
 The initial design was optimized with 20 holes on either side of the cavity.
-Figure \ref{fig:TCMT}(a) shows a schematic of the cavity in which the different loss channels are defined.
-Using temporal coupled-mode theory \cite{Joannopoulos2011}, we describe the radiative decay of the cavity mode by the following dynamic equations:
+Figure \ref{fig:TCMT}(a) shows a schematic of the cavity in which the different loss channels are defined. \\ \\ Using temporal coupled-mode theory \cite{Joannopoulos2011}, we describe the radiative decay of the cavity mode by the following dynamic equations:

-where $a(t)$ is the slowly varying envelope of the cavity mode, $\omega_0$ the resonant angular frequency, $\tau_l$ the decay times for the corresponding decay channels and Q$_\mathrm{tot}$ the total Q-factor obtained from simulation.
-Note that internal absorption is not included in our model. \\ \\ From Equations \eqref{eq:TCMT_1} and \eqref{eq:TCMT_2}, one can derive an expression of the quality factor for each of the decay channels.
-The Q-factor of the decay channel x+, Q$_{x+}$, is given by:
+where $a(t)$ is the complex amplitude of the cavity mode, $\omega_0$ the resonant angular frequency, $\tau_l$ the decay times for the corresponding decay channels and $s_{l,-}$ the amplitude of the mode traveling away from the cavity.
+The energy stored in the cavity is $|a(t)|^2$ while $|s_{l,-}|^2$ is the outgoing power into channel $l$.
+Note that internal absorption is not included in our model. \\ \\ From Equations \eqref{eq:TCMT_1} and \eqref{eq:TCMT_2}, one can derive an expression of the quality factor for each of the decay channels (see Note S3 of the Supplementary Material).
+The Q-factor of the decay channel $x+$, $Q_{x+}$, is given by:

-Here, the average power flow into each of the channels, P$_{l}$ for l $\in \{x\pm, y\pm, z\pm\}$, is calculated as the surface integral of the radiated power over the boundaries of the simulation region in the corresponding direction.
+Here, the average power flow into each of the channels, $P_{l}$ for $l$ $\in \{x\pm, y\pm, z\pm\}$, is calculated as the surface integral of the radiated power over the boundaries of the simulation region in the corresponding direction, and $Q_\mathrm{tot}$ is the total Q-factor obtained from the corresponding eigenvalue simulation.
 A similar expression can be obtained for the other decay channels.
-Additional simulations were performed, and verified that integration over the x+ boundary contains a negligible contribution from scattered light and is mainly determined by light guided by the waveguide.
+Additional simulations verified that integration over the $x+$ boundary contains a negligible contribution from scattered light and is mainly determined by light guided by the waveguide.
 This model allows us to assess the effect of the degree of asymmetry in the cavity on the decay rates into each channel. \\ \\ The extraction efficiency of the cavity, $\eta_\mathrm{extr}$, defined as the fraction of light that is coupled into the desired waveguide, is given by: